idaholab/virtual_test_bed/doc/content/pbfhr/g_fhr/pronghorn.md

 The [Functions](https://mooseframework.inl.gov/syntax/Functions/index.html) block is defined next.
 Here functions are defined that can be used elsewhere in the input file.
 Most of these function define porosity for specific locations in the model using the `ParsedFunction` which is a versatile way of setting up various functions.

 !listing /pbfhr/gFHR/steady/gFHR_pronghorn_ss.i block=Functions

-## Finite Volume Kernels

-Next the [Finite Volume Kernels](https://mooseframework.inl.gov/syntax/FVKernels/index.html) are listed here explicitly.
-These kernels operate on the Variables which are being solved by the simulation (i.e. the pressure, velocity, T_solid and T_fluid).
-Typically the [Navier Stokes Finite Volume Action](https://mooseframework.inl.gov/syntax/Modules/NavierStokesFV/index.html) takes care of implementing the explicit kernels which make up the Navier-Stokes equations which are solved for using the finite volume method.
-In this case, the energy equation was not selected in the `NavierStokesFV` block, and hence it is incorporated here using various Finite Volume Kernels to form the equation.

-First we have the fluid energy conservation equation which uses the `PINSFVEnergyTimeDerivative` for time dependence, the `PINSFVEnergyAdvection` for thermal advection, `PINSFVEnergyAnisotropicDiffusion` for thermal diffusion, and `PINSFVEnergyAmbientConvection` for an ambient thermal sink in the equation which is described analogously in the [Mark 1 Pronghorn Model](pbfhr/mark_1/steady/pronghorn.md)/.

-Similarly, the solid energy conservation equation is made up of the same kernels without the `PINSFVEnergyAdvection` since it there is no advection term in the solid, and with the addition of a `FVCoupledForce` which implements the `power_density` as a volumetric heating source from fission in the packed graphite pebble bed.

-!listing /pbfhr/gFHR/steady/gFHR_pronghorn_ss.i block=FVKernels

 ## Auxiliary Kernels